THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Reflection – Travel Photography tips

 Even though our phone cameras have developed exponentially over the years, there are still many limitations when it comes to phone photography.
-Astrophotography is something I’m fascinated about, but unfortunately our phones are not equipped to handle night sky photography yet.
+I’m fascinated by Astrophotography, but unfortunately, our phones are not equipped to handle night sky photography yet.
 It mandates using a DSLR and having significant exposure to capturing shots out of Auto mode.
 If you are keen on night sky photography, then check out Pratap’s site pratapj.com for excellent tips on the same!

 If you want to get serious about photography, keep in mind that like everything else in life that’s worth doing, honing your photography skills takes time and effort.
 It doesn’t happen overnight.
 So, don’t be deterred if you are not making progress right away.